iwaag/nintent/README.md

 intent catalog classification and `accepted_actual_types` for candidate matching and explicit realized-object validation.

+For a compute-backed guest OS, set the node's `accepted_actual_types` to `device`:
+`DesiredNode.realized_device` is the guest-OS/nodeutils realization.
+Its Proxmox `virtual_machine` is independently linked through `DesiredComputeInstance.realized_vm`; it is not an alternative realization type for that DesiredNode.
+The two actual objects may both describe the same guest.

 Desired endpoints and all new placement/operational records reference a desired node only by its globally unique slug.
 References may target a node already in the database or one declared earlier in the same atomic import.
 Missing and